-What is a Homeowners Association
+What Is a Homeowners Association?

 The CC&Rs establish guidelines for most aspects of the neighborhood and also gives the board of directors the power to issue violations to homeowners who are not in compliance.
-Guidelines may include standards for storm doors and exterior paint colors, leasing properties, and parking, but no matter how restrictive they may seem to be, they were written with the interests of the neighborhood in mind.
-By keeping the community well kept, homes retain their value and people will want to live there.
+Guidelines may include standards for storm doors and exterior paint colors, leasing properties, and parking.
+However, no matter how restrictive these guidelines seem, they were written with the interests of the neighborhood in mind.
+By keeping the community well-kept, homes retain their value and people will want to live there.

 HOA membership is a requirement of purchasing a home within its boundaries.
 By buying into the neighborhood the new owner agrees to abide by the requirements of the CC&Rs and pay dues to the association.

 These dues go to the coverage of many different things, including maintenance of the common elements of the association.
 Common elements can include entrance signs, recreational facilities, playgrounds, and simple open space.
-Dues also pay the association’s insurance, legal, and often accounting and management fees.
-In condominium and townhome associations dues will also go towards the maintenance of the residential buildings.
-The amount of maintenance to be performed by the HOA varies from association to association, but is always defined in the community CC&Rs.
+Dues also pay the association’s insurance, legal, and often accounting and HOA management fees.
+In condominium and townhome associations, dues will also go towards the maintenance of the residential buildings.
+The amount of maintenance to be performed by the HOA varies from association to association but is always defined in the community CC&Rs.

-Because managing an HOA can be a time consuming and difficult task, many boards of directors hire a professional management company to assist.
-Property managers work together with the board, handling the day to day responsibilities of the community, though the board retains the power to make all of the decisions.
+Because managing an HOA can be a time-consuming and difficult task, many boards of directors hire a professional management company to assist.
+Property managers work together with the board, handling the day-to-day responsibilities of the community, though the board retains the power to make all of the decisions.
 This partnership, along with the partnership of the board and the homeowners, creates a harmonious association.